 Typically, when people think of sources of air pollution, they think about buildings with big smoke stacks like power plants and factories.
 Yet these sources make up a relatively small proportion of air pollution emissions in Minnesota.
 Today, most of the air pollution in Minnesota comes from smaller, more widespread sources.

-- Permitted sources: Typically large, stationary sources with relatively high emissions, such as electric power plants and refineries.
+- Industrial facilities.
+Typically large, stationary sources with relatively high emissions, such as electric power plants and refineries.

-- Non-permitted sources: Typically stationary sources, but generally smaller sources of emissions than permitted sources — dry cleaners, gasoline service stations and fires such as residential wood combustion, inadvertent or intentional agriculture burning, prescribed burning or forest wild fires.
+- Neighborhood sources.
+Typically stationary sources, but generally smaller sources of emissions than permitted sources — dry cleaners, gasoline service stations and fires such as residential wood combustion, inadvertent or intentional agriculture burning, prescribed burning or forest wild fires.

-- Mobile sources: Onroad vehicles: cars and trucks.
-Nonroad sources: off-road vehicles and portable equipment powered by internal combustion engines, lawn and garden equipment, construction equipment, aircraft, and locomotives.
+- Vehicles and equipment.
+Onroad vehicles: cars and trucks.
+Off-road sources: off-road vehicles and portable equipment powered by internal combustion engines, lawn and garden equipment, construction equipment, aircraft, and locomotives.